madebymany/bigbird/README.md

 [![Build Status](https://travis-ci.org/madebymany/bigbird.png?branch=master)](https://travis-ci.org/madebymany/bigbird/)

-A stripped back JS framework built out of sensible patterns used here at Made By Many.
+A stripped back JS framework built out of sensible patterns used here at Made by Many.
 Out of the box we include:

 1. Paul Irish's DOM Ready Execution, wrapped up in a delightful package.
 2. A ultra simple controller, ready to be extended